 Damage prevention tips

-Before we talk about how to clean the floor, let’s look at damage prevention.
+Before we talk about how to clean solid wood flooring, let’s look at damage prevention.
 As with anything, it’s much better to prevent damage, than it is to try and clean or repair it!
 There are a few potential damages to be aware of, which include:

 - Grit and dirt